 Afterward, the user can edit the CSV like the image below:

 Afterward installing the module admin will see the Expected Delivery Date panel inside the Marketplace Management menu of the dashboard.

-- Enable – Admin can decide whether to enable the module or not.
+- Enable – The admin can decide whether to enable the module or not.

-- Specific Delivery Day/Date message – and, write the specific delivery day/date message.
+- Specific Delivery Date message – Add a specific delivery date message.

 - Delivery not available message – then, create the delivery not available message.

 - Holidays – then, mention the holidays to calculate the expected delivery time.

 - Weekends – finally, set the weekend for better time estimation.

 *Note – Module can not disable from admin configuration section.
 From here, the admin can only disable the module for their products and similarly, sellers can disable it for their products.